-Community Recreation Concentration - page 78 Natural Resource Recreation Management Concentration - page 77 page 76
+Community Recreation Concentration - page 78 Outdoor Recreation/Leadership Concentration -

-Outdoor Recreation/Leadership Concentration -

-Learning Outcomes - RECREATION: • Students will understand major recreation and leisure services theories and philosophies. • Students will understand major recreation and leisure services institutions including public, non-profit, and for profit. • Students will be able to discuss leadership theory, demonstrate leadership abilities, and articulate a personal and professional vision of leadership. • Students will be able to develop and implement program plans for a variety of agencies and constituents. • Students will be able to understand and apply facility maintenance and design concepts. • Students will develop skills in backcountry trip planning, design, implementation and assessment. • Students will understand and be able to discuss motivational theory relating to recreation and leisure services participation. • Students will have an understanding of the recreational and leisure services professional requirements and preparation.
+Learning Outcomes - RECREATION: • Students will learn the major recreation and leisure services institutions and will gain the professional skills needed to work in these environments - profit, nonprofit, government agencies. • Students will be able to discuss leadership theory, demonstrate leadership abilities, and articulate a personal and professional vision of leadership. • Students will be able to develop and implement program plans for a variety of agencies and constituents. • Students will develop skills in backcountry trip planning, design, implementation and assessment. • Students will apply recreation and leisure service theories and philosophies in an internship setting.

-All students majoring in Recreation/ Leisure will be required to take a core of the same classes which will introduce them to the field of recreation and leisure.
+All students majoring in Recreation/Leisure will be required to take a core of the same classes which will introduce them to the field of recreation and leisure.
 The core classes have been designed to provide students with pertinent management, leadership, and programming skills as well as an introduction to the philosophical discourse of the field.
 To complement the core, they will then choose a concentration in either outdoor recreation/leadership, natural resource recreation management, or community recreation.
 Students in outdoor recreation will focus on practical applications of outdoor recreation and leadership development, wilderness expedition skills, and trip planning.
 Students in natural resource recreation management will focus on courses in recreation and the sciences.
 This interdisciplinary concentration prepares students in recreational management, natural resources management and provides a solid science background.
 Students in community recreation focus on recreation, business and skills in recreation management.
 This interdisciplinary concentration prepares students to work in park and recreation facilities.
 All students will be required to do an internship which will provide the opportunity to gain the experience necessary to work in a job related to their concentration.